NucleoidMC/plasmid/doc/network.md

 #### `plasmid:game/game_close`

-Packet sent when a game space closes.
+Packet sent to all players in a game space when it closes.

 Direction: `C<-S`